sksamuel/signum/README.md

 * Create a metrics instance from: `LockMetrics`, `TableMetrics`, `IndexMetrics`, `TupleMetrics`, `StatioMetrics`, `AutoVacuumMetrics` passing in the datasource to use.
 * Specify the table name (wildcards accepted), and specify an interval to re-run (or null for a one time shot).
-* Bind to a meter registry.
+* Bind to a Micrometer meter registry.

 ```kotlin
 val metrics = TableMetrics(ds, "mytablename", null)